 Read about the benefits of being a sponsor in our Section Sponsorship page.

-On Thursday, March 9, our Section’s dinning meeting will return to Maggiano’s where the Delaware River Dredging will be featured.
-The annual Technical Group Multi-Topic Meeting with breakout sessions will be held on Thursday, April, 6 at the Marriott in Conshohocken, which is a new venue for the Section and has convenient access to public transportation.
-The Section is also entrenched in planning the Spring Social for May, as well as other exciting events which will be unveiled as the details progress.
-Please check our website and keep an eye out for our emails with information on these events.
+On the Section front and as is the case with winter (hopefully), the Section’s monthly dinner meetings are quickly coming to an end for the season.
+March will be our last meeting for the year at Maggiano’s in Philadelphia, with an exciting presentation about the Delaware River Dredging.
+Our annual Technical Group Multi-Topic Meeting with breakout sessions will be held on Thursday, April, 6 at the Marriott in West Conshohocken, which is a new venue for the Section and has convenient access to public transportation.
+The Section is also hard at work on planning the Spring Social, to be held on Thursday, May 4 at the Top of the Tower in Center City.
+Also, the Section, with the efforts of the Delaware Valley YEOY and Section Board Member, Kazi Hassan, was successful in bringing the “Dream Big” film to Philadelphia for a private screening on April 11.
+Please check our website and keep an eye out for our emails with more information on these events.

 Sincerely, Guy DiMartino, P.E.